avahak/ephemeris/README.md

 - [mpp02_llr_raw.json](./json/mpp02_llr_raw.json)
 - [mpp02_405_raw.json](./json/mpp02_405_raw.json)

 containing the whole series are created in [vsop87a_converter.py](vsop87a_converter.py) and [mpp02_converter.py](mpp02_converter.py).
 Only selected coefficients are stored.

-In case of VSOP87A coefficients are modified to use time as centuries instead of millenia since J2000.0.
+In case of VSOP87A coefficients are modified to use time as centuries instead of millenia since J2000.0 and EARTH is dropped from the series.
+The reason for dropping EARTH is that series for the Earth-Moon barycenter (EARTH-MOON) already exists and computing the position of Earth (or the Moon) based on the vector EARTH to EARTH-MOON would result in low accuracy.
 For MPP02 either of the series fitted to DE405 and LLR could be used but for truncation we have chosen to stick to LLR fitted series.

 ## Truncation of the series